Skyline (Honolulu): Fares

 Stations are equipped with fare gates and ticket vending machines (TVMs).
 Fares may be purchased by passengers and loaded onto HOLO cards, which also facilitate transfers to TheBus, providing an unlimited number of free transfers for 2.5 hours after any boarding.
-The base cost of a HOLO card is $2.
+The base cost of an empty HOLO card is $2.
 TVMs interfaces are available in English, Hawaiian, Samoan, Tagalog, Ilocano, Japanese, Chinese, and Korean.

 Discounted fares are available to senior, youth, low-income, and disabled riders.

 Rail Operations Center

 Honolulu Rail Transit guideway (2017), view directed west.
 The Train Wash Facility (TWF) is in the lower left.

 The Rail Operations Center (ROC; also known as the Maintenance and Storage Facility) is the 43 acre railyard, operations, and maintenance facility, located between the campuses of Leeward Community College and Waipahu High School, just west of Hālaulani station.
 The design has been awarded LEED Silver certification.

 The four buildings on the ROC campus are: